 Section D. Arbitration Procedure.
 If the grievance is still unresolved after the response of the Chancellor/designee the Association may, within fifteen (15) calendar days, serve written notice to the Chancellor/designee of its intent to submit the issue to arbitration.
-The arbitration proceeding shall be conducted by an arbitrator to be selected by mutual agreement of the System office and the Association within seven (7) calendar days after the request for such action.
-If the parties fail to mutually agree upon an arbitrator within the said seven (7) calendar day period, either party may request the Bureau of Mediation Services to provide a list of seven (7) neutral arbitrators.
+The arbitration proceeding shall be conducted by an arbitrator.
+The arbitrator shall be selected by mutual agreement of the System office and the Association within fifteen (15) calendar days after the request to select an arbitrator.
+If the parties fail to mutually agree upon an arbitrator within the said fifteen (15) calendar day period, either party may request the Bureau of Mediation Services to provide a list of seven (7) neutral arbitrators.
 The representatives of the Employer and the Association shall strike names and the last remaining person shall be the arbitrator.
-Expense for the arbitrator's service and the proceedings shall be borne equally by the Employer and the Association; however, each party shall be responsible for compensating its own representatives and witnesses.
+Unless otherwise agreed, a coin will be flipped to determine which party will strike the first name.
+Expenses for the arbitrator's service and the proceedings shall be borne equally by the Employer and the Association; however, each party shall be responsible for compensating its own representatives and witnesses.
 If either party cancels an arbitration hearing or asks for a last minute postponement that leads to the arbitrator's making a charge, the canceling party or the party asking for the postponement shall pay this charge.
 The decision of the arbitrator shall be final and binding upon the parties and the arbitrator shall be requested to issue his/her decision within thirty (30) calendar days after the conclusion of the testimony and argument.
 If either party desires a transcript record of the arbitration proceedings, it may cause such a record to be made, providing it pays for the record.
 However, any party ordering a copy of the record shall pay for such copy.

 Subd.
 1. Other Forms of Alternative Dispute Resolution (ADR).
 By mutual agreement between the Association and the Chancellor/designee, a grievance may be submitted for mediation before the Bureau of Mediation Services at any time prior to the arbitration hearing.
 Additionally, by mutual agreement between the Association and the Chancellor/designee, the parties may use any other form of ADR to resolve a grievance prior to the arbitration hearing.
-Expense for the ADR practitioner's service, if any, and the proceedings shall be borne equally by the Employer and the Association; however, each party shall be responsible for compensating its own representatives and witnesses.
-If either party cancels an ADR practitioner's making a charge, then the party initiating the cancellation or the postponement shall pay this charge.
+Expense for the ADR practitioner's service, if any, and the proceedings shall be borne equally by the Employer and the Association; however, each party shall be responsible for compensating its own representatives and participants.
+If either party cancels an ADR proceeding or asks for a last minute postponement that leads to the ADR practitioner's making a charge, then the party initiating the cancellation or the postponement shall pay this charge.